-Distribution: Chiefly east of the Cascades crest in Washington; Washington south to California and Nevada, east to Idaho.
+Distribution: Chiefly east of the Cascades crest in Washington; Washington to California and Nevada, east to Idaho.

 Habitat: Near streams at low elevations.

 Monoecious, deciduous small trees 5-20 m. tall, the old bark light-colored, the new growth puberulent.

 Leaves alternate, simple, the blades elliptic or oblong-rhombic, 4-8 cm. long, acute to rounded at each end, finely to coarsely once- or twice-serrate, not wavy, hairy at least beneath, the upper surface deeper green.

 : Catkins developing before the leaves on growth of the previous season; staminate catkins slender, pendulous, 4-8 cm. long, the stamens usually 2 per flower; pistillate catkins cone-like, woody, 10-15 mm. long, on stout peduncles often as long as the catkin.